nim-lang/website/jekyll/_posts/2021-01-19-community-survey-results-2020.md

 Of those people who *don't* use Nim, the most frequent reasons are: "Nim seems immature, not ready for production" (36%), "Nim doesn't have libraries I need" (33%), "Nim seems too risky for production" (25%), and "Nim doesn't have enough learning materials" (24%).

-For people who have used Nim previously but stopped the most frequent reasons were (free-form question): lack of libraries (small and not mature ecosystem), incomplete documentation, bad editor support, compiler crashes, coworkers don't use it, etc.
+For people who have used Nim previously but stopped, the most frequent reasons were (free-form question): lack of libraries (small and not mature ecosystem), incomplete documentation, bad editor support, compiler crashes, coworkers don't use it, etc.